We may earn affiliate commissions for the recommended products. Learn more.

 Is VPN split tunneling secure?

-VPN split tunneling isn’t quite as secure as routing all your traffic through your VPN.
+VPN split tunneling isn’t as secure as routing all your traffic through your VPN.
 But, provided you’ve set it up correctly and you only route traffic through the open network that you don’t want protected, such as downloading a file or accessing your network printer, it can be a good compromise.
 After all, it lets you retain privacy on the traffic you care about without slowing down your internet speeds.

 Using VPN split tunneling is much more secure than not using a VPN at all.
 But it’s not safe to rely on split tunneling for all your security needs, particularly if you have a lot of sensitive data you need to keep private.
 There is some debate around whether or not split tunneling weakens the overall encryption of your VPN and leaves you more vulnerable to hackers.
 This is plainly false.